lamhoangtung/CRAFT-Japanese/ReadMe.md

 # Re-Implementing CRAFT-Character Region Awareness for Text Detection
+Focused on Japanese Text

 ## Objective

 - [X] Reproduce weak-supervision training as mentioned in the paper https://arxiv.org/pdf/1904.01941.pdf
-- [ ] Generate character bbox on all the popular data sets.
+- [ ] Generate character bbox on all Datapile's data sets.
-- [ ] Expose pre-trained models with command line interface to synthesize results on custom images

 ## Clone the repository